ManognaMutyala/sg_ind_hackathon/README.md

 # sg_ind_hackathon
-The Repository which shall contain the solutio for the problem statement for the Singapore-India Hackathon 2018
+The Repository which shall contain the solution for the problem statement for the Singapore-India Hackathon 2018